jafear11/CN_Project/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the repository directory in your terminal.
-3. The main file is located in `assignment_4.py`.
-Can be executed with several options (run `assignment_4.py --help`).
+3. The main file is located in `main.py`.
+Can be executed with several options (run `main.py --help`).
-3. The file `network.py` contains the data structure with all the corresponding methods.
+4. The file `network.py` contains the data structure with all the corresponding methods.
-4. The file `simulation.sh` is a simulation to find the dependancy of the average cost, average duration, and the acceptance ratio.
+5. The file `simulation.sh` is a simulation to find the dependancy of the average cost, average duration, and the acceptance ratio.
+6. The executable for the report is in `assignment_4.py`.
+This executable contains an example of a simulation of a small network with fixed demands (files contained in Assignment_4 folder).
+This is the experiment that is compared with in the report to check that the project works.
+7. Also `video.py` is a file to convert the saved steps of `assignment_4.py` into a video.
+Works with other folder if they are saved with the same naming criterion.

 ## Dependencies